luv-bansal/Image-Captioning-HuggingFace/README.md

 The image captioning model is implemented using the PyTorch framework and leverages the Hugging Face Transformers library for efficient natural language processing.

+Used streamlit python library for creating interactive web applications.

 ## Demo
 Caption can be generate for any image at [link](https://huggingface.co/spaces/luv-bansal/demo-app)